Easy Fruit Salad

 Serve: Drizzle lime dressing over fresh fruit mixture, toss and serve immediately.

-What Makes Fruit Salad Taste Even Better?
+How to Make a Fruit Salad Taste Even Better

 Growing up my mom used to add a sprinkle of sugar to fresh fruit salad to help the fruit release their juices and soften.